How elasticity affects bubble pinch-off: Methods

 \subsubsection{Model configuration}

-We study the breakup dynamics of both air and liquid threads in viscoelastic media using idealized model configurations.
-Rather than simulating complete bubble or drop pinch-off processes, we consider initially cylindrical threads with imposed sinusoidal perturbations and investigate their capillary-driven breakup.
-This approach isolates the fundamental physics of thread thinning in viscoelastic media while avoiding the geometric complexities of the pinch-off near needles or nozzles.
+We study the breakup dynamics of both air and liquid necks in viscoelastic media using idealized model configurations.
+Rather than simulating complete bubble or drop pinch-off processes, we consider initially cylindrical necks with imposed sinusoidal perturbations and investigate their capillary-driven breakup.
+This approach isolates the fundamental physics of neck thinning in viscoelastic media while avoiding the geometric complexities of the pinch-off near needles or nozzles.

-We examine two complementary configurations: \begin{itemize} \item \textbf{Air thread breakup}: A cylindrical air filament of radius \(h_0\) embedded in a viscoelastic liquid, modeling the final stages of bubble pinch-off where the surrounding medium exhibits viscoelastic properties. \item \textbf{Liquid thread breakup}: A cylindrical viscoelastic liquid filament of radius \(h_0\) surrounded by Newtonian gas, representing the drop pinch-off counterpart. \end{itemize} Both configurations employ axisymmetric domains with periodic boundary conditions, allowing us to track a single perturbation wavelength.
+We examine two complementary configurations: \begin{itemize} \item \textbf{Air neck breakup}: A cylindrical air filament of radius \(h_0\) embedded in a viscoelastic liquid, modeling the final stages of bubble pinch-off where the surrounding medium exhibits viscoelastic properties. \item \textbf{Liquid neck breakup}: A cylindrical viscoelastic liquid filament of radius \(h_0\) surrounded by Newtonian gas, representing the drop pinch-off counterpart. \end{itemize} Both configurations employ axisymmetric domains with periodic boundary conditions, allowing us to track a single perturbation wavelength.
 We emphasize that while these model systems capture essential breakup physics, they represent idealizations that differ from complete bubble/drop pinch-off geometries.